 GitHub Actions run verify on every push so AI-generated drift gets caught before it lands on main.

-Cursor, Claude Code, and Codex each get the files they actually read: .cursor rules, CLAUDE.md, AGENTS.md, and docs/rules/codex.md.
+Cursor, Claude Code, GitHub Copilot, and Codex each get the files they actually read: .cursor rules, CLAUDE.md, .github Copilot instructions, AGENTS.md, and docs/rules/codex.md.

 Purple = Project Builder-only features |Green = Includes Lattice Core